🦦

 Domain and Forest Functional Levels

 Microsoft introduced functional levels to determine the various features and capabilities available in Active Directory Domain Services (AD DS) at the domain and forest level.
-They are also used to specify which Windows Server operating systems can run a Domain Controller in a domain or forest.
-This and this article describe both the domain and forest functional levels from Windows 2000 native to Windows Server 2012 R2.
+They are also used to specify which Windows Server operating systems can run a Domain Controller in a domain or forest. and article describe both the domain and forest functional levels from Windows 2000 native to Windows Server 2012 R2.
 Below is a quick overview of the differences in domain functional levels from Windows 2000 native up to Windows Server 2016, aside from all default Active Directory Directory Services features from the level just below it (or just the default AD DS features in the case of Windows 2000 native.)

 Domain Functional Level